igrishaev/pg-bin/README.md

 [[1 2 3]]
 ~~~

-To skip fields in the middle, use either `:skip` or an underscore:
+To skip fields located in the middle, use either `:skip` or an underscore:

 ~~~clojure
 (copy/parse DUMP_PATH [:int2 :skip :_ :boolean])